TheJacksonLaboratory/Cellos/README.md

 > ```
 > Otherwise, provide the path to your Python 3.7 interpreter in the `PYTHONPATH` variable.
 >
-> **If you are using the Apptainer/Singularity container for the Python interpreter, then set the `PYTHONPATH` to the path of the build container `cellos.sif`.**
+> **If you are using the Apptainer/Singularity container for the Python interpreter, then set the `PYTHONPATH` to the path of the build container `cellos.sif`.
+If followed the above instructions and added the container directory to your `PATH` you can use: `PYTHONPATH=Cellos.sif` in the commands below.**
 >
 > You may also need to ensure the scripts are executable using:
 > ```bash